AdobeDocs/audience-manager.sv-SE/help/using/features/profile-merge-rules/merge-rules-overview.md

  </tbody>
 </table>

-Dessa olika profiler styr vilka data du kan använda för segmentering.
-Med en [autentiserad profil](../../reference/visitor-authentication-states.md)kan du till exempel skapa korrekta segment baserat på data från flera enheter för en enskild användare.
-Detta innebär att ni kan leverera en enhetlig varumärkesupplevelse till kunder på flera enheter.
-Audience Manager uppnår detta genom att lagra mappningen av de olika enheter som en person använder för sina onlineaktiviteter i sin [autentiserade profil](../../reference/visitor-authentication-states.md).
-De här mappningarna kallas [!UICONTROL Profile Link Device Graph].
+These different profiles control the data you can use for segmentation.
+For example, with an [authenticated profile](../../reference/visitor-authentication-states.md), you can build accurate segments based on data from multiple devices for a single user.
+This means you can deliver a consistent brand experience to customers across multiple devices. [!DNL Audience Manager] achieves this by storing the mapping of the different devices a person uses for their online activities to their [authenticated profile](../../reference/visitor-authentication-states.md).
+These mappings are called the [!UICONTROL Profile Link Device Graph].

 ![](assets/authenticated2.png)

 ## Fördelar {#advantages}

-Med [!UICONTROL Profile Merge Rules] dig kan du
+With [!UICONTROL Profile Merge Rules] you can:

-* Rikta in er mot användare baserat på [autentiserad profil](../../reference/visitor-authentication-states.md), anonyma profiler eller kombinationer av båda.
+* Target-användare baserat på [autentiserad profil](../../reference/visitor-authentication-states.md), anonyma profiler eller kombinationer av båda.
-* Rikta in er till en viss kund på olika enheter.
+* Target är en specifik kund på alla deras enheter.
 * Skapa ett enhetsdiagram baserat på deterministiska data.
 * Finjustera data i era segment baserat på olika profiler.
 * Få ytterligare insikter om er målgrupp.